 Another sign is double vision, which occurs when the nerves controlling the eye muscles are affected.
 If you experience any of these signs, see your eye doctor immediately.
 Otherwise, diabetics should see their eye doctor at least once a year for a dilated eye exam.

-Your eye doctor may diagnose retinopathy using a special test called fluorescein angiography.
+Your eye doctor may diagnose retinopathy using a special test.
 In this test, dye is injected into the body and then gradually appears within the retina due to blood flow.
 The illuminated dye in the retina usually tells the doctor how far the disease has progressed.

 Fortunately, you can significantly reduce your risk of developing diabetic retinopathy by using common sense and taking good care of yourself.
 Keep your blood sugar under good control.
 Monitor your blood pressure and keep it under good control, or seek appropriate care.
 Maintain a healthy diet.
 Exercise regularly.
 Follow your doctor’s instructions to the letter.
 According to the American Academy of Ophthalmology, 95 percent of those with significant diabetic retinopathy can avoid substantial vision loss if they are treated in time.
 The possibility of early detection is why it is so important for diabetics to have a dilated eye exam at least once a year.
 The OCT Cirrus system is used for early detection of diabetic conditions.